tdankers/weather-example/README.md

 # How to use Observables and Subject in a common Angular application.
 ## By Taco Dankers: serie the practical programmer

-To run this example code one has to acquire a free API key at
+To run this example code one has to acquire a free API key at: http://api.weatherapi.com/

+A comprensive explanation is published here https://medium.com/@t.dankers/how-to-use-observables-and-subject-in-a-common-angular-application-379cfbf67a19